tobaz92/todo_back/readme.md

 - **Two-Factor Authentication (2FA):**
   - Generate a secret key and QR code for 2FA.
   - Enable 2FA for users to enhance account security.

-### Purpose

-The primary goal of this backend application is to provide a robust and secure foundation for a todo management system.
-It facilitates user authentication, manages todos, and implements additional security measures through 2FA.

-Please refer to the API Documentation section for detailed information on available routes and functionalities.

 ## Installation